A. Healthcare textiles such as bed linens, gowns, and curtains can become contaminated with pathogens in multiple ways:

 SilvaClean is applied at a dosage rate well above the minimum inhibitory concentration to achieve a kill rate of greater than 99.9% over time.
 Additionally, silver is used in a wide variety of medical products such as ointments, hard surface coating etc. On page 54 of the CDC’s disinfection and sterilization guidelines, the center discusses the potential applications and safety of silver ions for environmental control

-A. Unlike chlorine, quaternary ammonium compounds (quats.) and peroxide additives, the SilvaClean, when treated onto fabrics, is eﬀective when the fabrics are used.
-SilvaClean remaining in linens will reduce levels of Staphylococcus aureus by 99.9 % after 6 hours of contact and Klebsiella pneumoniae by 99.9% after 3 hours of contact to aid hospitals in their infection control eﬀorts.
-Traditional bactericides and fungicides provide a one-time kill that stops working once they are rinsed out during the final steps of the laundry cycle.
+A. Unlike chlorine, quaternary ammonium compounds (quats.) and peroxide additives, the SilvaClean, when treated onto fabrics, is effective when the fabrics are used.
+When linens are being used, SilvaClean® remaining in linens will reduce levels of S. aureus and C. albicans by 99.9% after 6 hours of contact; K. pneumoniae, Vancomycin resistant Enterococcus faecalis, Extended-spectrum beta-lactamase positive E. coli, and A. baumannii by 99.9% after 3 hours of contact; and Methicillin-Resistant S. aureus by 99.9% after 9 hours of contact.

 A. Antimicrobial textiles typically have silver or copper threads woven into the textile.
 This presents multiple disadvantages: